 Once the chicken reaches 160 degrees, you can add the sauce and continue to cook.
 Then let it rest for 5-10 minutes before serving.
 As it rests, the chicken temperature will continue to rise.

-NOTE: When cooking the chicken leg quarters, you need to make sure not to overfill the basket.
+NOTE: When cooking chicken in an air fryer, leg quarters specifically, you need to make sure not to overfill the basket.
 If you have a small basket, you will be able to fit one, and a larger basket will allow for more.

 The pieces shouldn’t be touching each other, or it’s going to take a lot longer to come to temperature.